 How to connect an eSATA drive

 If you have a hard drive with an eSATA port you can connect it to the back of your DIRECTV DVR, restart the DVR and it will be automatically formatted for your use.
 That’s all there is to it really.
+You can get eSATA drives on Amazon.
 There are a few things you should know, though: